pghiya/javaScript/README.md

-# javaScript
+# javaScript Interview Qeustions

-Includes various code snippets and some projects covering javascript concepts
+Includes various Concepts supported by code snippets, Some basic question and Coding problem statements which are frequently asked in interviews/ I feel they can be asked or are important